AppImage/docs.appimage.org/source/substitutions.rst

 .. |recent_type_2| replace:: but every reasonably recent AppImage is type 2
 .. |different_types| replace:: For more information on the different AppImage types, see :ref:`appimage-types-history`.
 .. |depends_on_appimage_type| replace:: The way on how to do this depends on the AppImage type (every reasonably recent AppImage is type 2). |different_types|
 .. |linuxdeploy_bundle_appimages| replace:: As of December 2024, :ref:`linuxdeploy` has a `bug <https://github.com/linuxdeploy/linuxdeploy/issues/301>`__ that causes it to corrupt AppImages when they're given as additional executables that should be bundled.
-Therefore, when using it, other bundled AppImages have to manually be copied into the AppDir and ``appimagetool`` has to be used to create the AppImage.
+Therefore, when using it, other bundled AppImages have to manually be copied into the AppDir and :ref:`appimagetool` has to be used to create the AppImage.
 .. |upstream_advantage| replace:: This ensures that the software works exactly the way the original application author has envisioned it to work.
 .. |software_catalogs_short| replace:: They basically work as app stores in which you can look through a list of all indexed AppImages, read their description and search for something specific or even filter by categories.
 .. |shell_command| replace:: The way how you can execute such a shell command depends on the programming language.
 For example, in Rust you can do this with